abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### The idea

-The idea is not new.
+The idea is not new: generating migrations based on models changes defined in the project's file as some DSL structures.
 Auto-generated migrations are already implemented in Django, Ruby on Rails, Phoenix, and many more frameworks in different languages.
 In Clojure, the popular approach to migrating a database is creating raw SQL files by hand.
 And it is a robust and flexible way to migrate a database.
-There are several really good libraries that support that approach, such as [ragtime](https://github.com/weavejester/ragtime), [migratus](https://github.com/yogthos/migratus) and an external tool [flyway](https://flywaydb.org/).
+There are several great libraries that support the approach, such as [ragtime](https://github.com/weavejester/ragtime), [migratus](https://github.com/yogthos/migratus) and an external tool [flyway](https://flywaydb.org/).